So You want to start an online business – wahoooooo!

 My email marketing system started out simple (a weekly newsletter), but with time it’s gotten a lot more specific and tailored.
 Email subscribers are constantly getting sent automatic emails and series of emails depending on what they tell me they’re interested in.

-So basically, you need an email list and ConvertKit (affiliate link!) is what I use and I give it my highest recommendation to you.
+So basically, you need an email list and ConvertKit (Yes!
+That’s an affiliate link!)) is what I use and I give it my highest recommendation to you.

 So you know how I just went on and on about the importance of your email list?
 I hope you took me seriously, because the next thing you need to focus on – which will make or break the success of your online business – is building your email list.